hoodiecrow/thtcl/README.md

 }
 ```

-__update!__ changes the value at the location of a symbol binding in the given
+__update!__ updates a variable by changing the value at the location of a symbol binding
-environment or one of its outer environments.
-It is an error to attempt to update
+in the given environment or one of its outer environments.
+It is an error to attempt to
-an unbound symbol.
+update an unbound symbol.

 ```
 proc update! {sym val env} {